Curing velocity superselection in non-relativistic QED by restriction to a lightcone: Introduction

 where $\Pi$ is a certain unitary map.
 The Hamiltonians $H_{\pmb{P}}$, given by (\ref{fiber-Hamiltonians}) below, are self-adjoint operators acting on the so called fiber Fock space which we denote by $\mcF$.
 A manifestation of the infraparticle problem in this model is the absence of the ground states of $H_{\pmb{P}}$, which is known for small $\ti\al$ and for $\vP\neq 0$ in some ball $\mcS$ around zero \cite{HH08, CFP09}.
 On the other hand, for any infrared cut-off $\si>0$ in the interaction, the resulting fiber Hamiltonians $H_{\vP,\si}$ do have (normalised) ground states $\Psi_{\vP,\si}$ in the same region of parameters $\alt, \vP$.
 Although these vectors tend weakly to zero as $\sigma\to 0$ \cite{CFP09}, they define states on a certain $C^*$-algebra $\mfa\subset B(\mcF)$: \beqa \om_{\pmb{P}}(A)=\lim_{\sigma\to 0}\lan \Psi_{\pmb{P},\sigma},A \Psi_{\pmb{P}, \sigma}\ran, \quad A\in\mfa . \eeqa These states can be interpreted as plane-wave configurations of the electron moving with momentum $\vP$.
 It is well known that in (\ref{intro-Hamiltonian}), and in similar models of non-relativistic QED, the GNS representations $\pi_{\pmb{P}}$ of the states $\om_{\pmb{P}}$ are disjoint for different values of $\pmb{P}\in \mcS$ \cite{Fr73, CF07, CFP09, KM14, CD18}.
 To our knowledge, this mathematical formulation of velocity superselection was first introduced by Fr\"ohlich in \cite{Fr73}.
 In our recent work \cite{CD18} we showed that all the states $\{ \om_{\pmb{P}}\}_{\pmb{P}\in \mcS}$ belong to a suitably defined equivalence class, similar in intention to the charge classes from \cite{BR14}.
 We also could resolve the velocity superselection by inserting certain \emph{infravacuum automorphisms} \cite{KPR77} between the `bare electron' and `soft-photon dressing' constituting the states $\om_{\pmb{P}}$.
 In the present paper we cure velocity superselection in a more geometric manner, which we now briefly explain.

 It follows from the proof of Proposition~\ref{superselection-proposition} below that the choice of the algebra $\mfa$ in (\ref{original-Psi-0}) is largely arbitrary, as long as it acts irreducibly on $\mcF$ and the states (\ref{original-Psi-0}) are well-defined.
 In our paper we choose as $\mfa$ the algebra of observables of the free electromagnetic field.
 As this theory is local and relativistic, we have a subalgebra $\mfa(V_{+})\subset \mfa$ of the fields localised in the future lightcone.
-While $\pi_{\vP}$, $\pi_{\vP'}$ are disjoint as representations on the full algebra $\mfa$, we show that they are unitarily equivalent after restriction to $\mfa(V_+)$.
-This is achieved by approximating the infrared divergent part of $\pi_{\vP}$ by inner automorphisms localised in the algebra of the backward lightcone $\mfa(V_-)$.
-By exploiting the Huyghens principle $\mfa(V_-)\subset \mfa(V_+)'$ we show that this divergent part acts as the identity on observables localized in the future lightcone.
-This idea of the proof is explained in more detail before Lemma~\ref{lemma2}.
+While $\pi_{\vP}$, $\pi_{\vP'}$ are disjoint as representations on the full algebra $\mfa$, we show that they are unitarily equivalent after restriction to $\mfa(V_+)$. {\bc Actually we even show that $\pi_{\vP}$ are \emph{lightcone normal}, i.e., unitarily equivalent to the vacuum representation $\pi_{\mrm{vac}}$ after restriction to the lightcone. }